akanksha-th/podcast_fact_extractor_rag/README.md

 This project uses a local, open-source LLM (phi-2, GGUF format) for answer generation.
 The model must be downloaded before running the agent.

-Download the model file from HuhggingFace using the link: [Phi-2 GGUF Model](https://huggingface.co/TheBloke/phi-2-GGUF/resolve/main/phi-2.Q4_0.gguf?download=true)
+Download the model file from Huhgging Face using the link: [Phi-2 GGUF Model](https://huggingface.co/TheBloke/phi-2-GGUF/resolve/main/phi-2.Q4_0.gguf?download=true)

 After downloading the file, move it to the models folder.